- What is a shadow class 6?

 - What has no shadow?

-- What is a shadow answer?
+- What does the shadow symbolize?

 What is a shadow class 6?